How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Wellness WellBites Soft

-Why they work: Uniform size, minimal crumbs.
-Slight moisture requires more frequent cleaning.
+Why they work: Uniform size, minimal cr, slight moisture requires more frequent cleaning.

 Blue Buffalo Bits